Childcare Information: Sprouts for Boys and Girls Ages Infant through Four (0-4)

 Gaia Girls Camp is for girls ages five and up and operates from 8:30am to 5pm and 7pm to midnight Tuesday through Sunday.

 Brother Sun is a six-day camp for boys five through ten years old and operates from 8am to midnight.
 It is located on its own section of the Festival land, and is serviced by a regular shuttle service.
-Moms of boys enrolled in Brother Sun must camp in Brother Sun to care for their sons overnight.
+Moms/Caregivers of boys enrolled in Brother Sun must camp in Brother Sun to care for their sons overnight.
 Families that include both boys and girls are welcome to camp in the Brother Sun Family Campground located at Brother Sun.

 We feel it's also important to discuss different views within the Festival community about the presence of young male children.
 It is important to respect all of our different opinions.
 It is also important for us to provide all-female space and time for our daughters.
 We provide quality care for our youngest sons within the all-female Festival because these boys are too young to be cared for away from the main Festival areas at Brother Sun Camp.